myarotskaya/architecture-center/docs/data/index.md

 ## Introduction

 The cloud is changing the way applications are designed, including how data is processed and stored.
-Instead of a single general-purpose database that handles all of a solution's data, the _polyglot persistence_ approach is to use multiple, specialized databases and data stores &mdash; each optimized to provide specific capabilities.
+Instead of a single general-purpose database that handles all of a solution's data, _polyglot persistence_ uses multiple, specialized data stores, each optimized to provide specific capabilities.
 The perspective on data in the solution changes as a result.
 There are no longer multiple layers of business logic that read and write to a single data layer.
-Instead, polyglot persistence solutions are designed around a *data pipeline* that describes how data flows through a solution, where it is processed, where it is stored, and how it is consumed by the next component in the pipeline.
+Instead, solutions are designed around a *data pipeline* that describes how data flows through a solution, where it is processed, where it is stored, and how it is consumed by the next component in the pipeline.

 ## How this guide is structured